paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-01-26-south_island.markdown

 There is a whole other side to Nelson that could easily be missed should you not travel south along State Highway 6 towards Tahunanui Beach.
 This road runs along Nelson's Waterfront and is home to a number of small cafes and restaurants.
 The best known of these is [The Boat Shed][9], a small restaurant clinging to the roadside and perched on several stilts.
 Luckily I grabbed a one of the few remaining seats at the crowded bar, and after sampling the menu, can't recommend this establishment highly enough.

-{% figure l-extend "Sunset over Tahunanui Beach, with the Abel Tasman National Park in the distance" %}
+{% figure u-extend "Sunset over Tahunanui Beach, with the Abel Tasman National Park in the distance" %}
 {% picture showcase /2010/01/south_island_tahunanui_beach.jpg %}
 {% endfigure %}